cozy/cozy-libs/packages/cozy-doctypes/README.md

 Simpson.registerClient(cozyClient)
 ```

-With this, we can already use our class.
+With this, the class is already usable.
 For example, we can create a new document:

 ```js
 Simpson.create({